Showing posts with label gatlinburg. Show all posts

 Oh my gosh, that was so good!

-I only ate my grilled shrimp and we all have to get to-go boxes.
+I only ate my grilled shrimp, and we all had to take our meals to go.

 The cost was around $12.00.

-Bobbie and I walked to the large tent full of vendors selling their wears.
+Bobbie and I walked to the large tent full of vendors selling their wares.

 Vendors Tents